ESMValGroup/ESMValTool/doc/sphinx/source/recipes/index.rst

 Recipes
 -------

-A portal displaying results produced with the latest release of ESMValTool for all available recipes can be accessed `here
+A website displaying results produced with the latest release of ESMValTool for all available recipes can be accessed `here
 <https://esmvaltool.dkrz.de/shared/esmvaltool/stable_release/>`_.